 - 8.1 The COM plan provides death and disablement benefits that are significantly higher than the resignation/retirement benefits. - 8.2 As at the 31 December 2011 valuation, the COM plan was self-insured.
 Therefore, at that time it was City of Melbourne that ultimately bore the financial risk if the amount of death and disablement benefits paid was significantly higher than expected.
 Variation in the claims experience could also have a large impact on the COM plan's funding position and increase the likelihood of more variable contributions. - 8.3 We recommended in the triennial actuarial investigation as at 31 December 2011 that the Trustee externally insure the death and disablement benefits in the COM plan in order to mitigate the various risks involved.
-The COM plan has been externally insured by CommInsure since 1 October 2012. - 8.4 Given the small number of COM plan members and the progression of time, the risk of a self-insured claim emerging from prior to 1 October 2012 is small.
+The COM plan has been externally insured with MLC, having changed from Comminsure. - 8.4 Given the small number of COM plan members and the progression of time, the risk of a self-insured claim emerging from prior to 1 October 2012 is small.
 If this were to occur, City of Melbourne would currently be required to make top-up contributions in respect of the self-insured component of the benefit if the VBI was below 100%, on the basis that it makes top-up contributions for the unfunded element of all benefits on exit in this circumstance.
 Therefore, if the VBI was below 100% there would not be expected to be a financial strain on the funding if such a claim was made.
 If the VBI is above 100% then the self-insured component of the benefit is likely to be able to be funded from surplus. - 8.5 Vision Super has externally insured lump sum amounts in some situations where pensions could be paid if a claim occurs.
 Actuarial advice has been provided on the appropriate amount of the lump sums.
-If such a claim occurs, City of Melbourne would retain the ongoing risk in respect of the pension. - 8.6 When completing the 30 June 2014 actuarial investigation, we broadly reviewed the terms of the cover and the formulae used to determine the sums insured.
-We identified some situations where the full future service component of death and disability benefits was not covered by the policy and situations where there may be some self-insurance.
-While in most cases the differences were not material for funding, we recommended that Vision Super review the insurance policies, and update them where necessary, to ensure that it is satisfied that any self-insurance is not material.
-We provided Vision Super with a list of possible issues that we identified. - 8.7 Subsequently to 30 June 2014, the insurance policy was updated to better reflect the underlying sum insured components.
-Upon reviewing the terms of cover and formulas used to determine the sums insured, we note there are still some situations where death and disability benefits are not covered by the policy and as such, there is an element of self-insurance.
-While in most cases the differences are not material for funding, we recommend that Vision Super review the insurance policies and update, where necessary to ensure that any self-insurance is acceptable to Vision Super.
+If such a claim occurs, City of Melbourne would retain the ongoing risk in respect of the pension. - 8.6 The insurance policy has been updated over time to better reflect the underlying sum insured components.
+However, there is still a variance between the administered sum insured (determined as the difference between the administered death benefit ad vested benefit) and the insured benefit as stated in the MLC policy.
+This difference is largely due to the death benefit being determined using pre 30 June 1993 accrual rates, whilst the vested benefit makes allowance for both pre and post 30 June 1993 accrual rates.
+Therefore, there is still some self-insurance totalling approximately \$5 million in respect of death.
+Self-insurance is negligible for TPD.
+These differences are not material for funding.
+However, we recommend Vision Super consider updating insurance policies to remove self insurance.